This is a multipart series on how anyone can do a complete overhaul of your pinball machine and make it work like new.

 Earlier pinball machines had lacquer finishes.
 These do not protect as well.
 They also tend to ‘melt’ into the paint surface.
 Plus they yellow with time.

 The surface determines what you should and should not use to clean.
 Modern hard finishes almost never should use a highly abrasive cleaner like Magic Erasure or Novus 3.
-Generally, nothing more abrasive than Novus 2 should be used.
+With a new game, use only naphtha or isopropyl alcohol to remove the grime.
+On older, more worn games, generally, nothing more abrasive than Novus 2 should be used.

 The two common alcohols, isopropyl and ethyl, might react with some surfaces.
 That is why we recommend Novus 2, which is water based.
 Isopropyl is a quick way to remove old wax.
 If you want to try this, test in a hidden area, such as under the metal apron.
 Wipe on and off with a rag, then inspect to see if the finish softens or clouds.
 If it does not, you may be able to use alcohol.
 We do not use ethyl alcohol.
 We only use isopropyl alcohol and generally, not on the wood surfaces.